dsidirop/pfUI-quickcast/README.md

 - `/pfquickcast@hostiles <spell_name>` ( `/script SlashCmdList.PFQUICKCAST_HOSTILES("<spell_name>")` )

   <br/>Casts spells on **hostile / neutral** targets p.e. via mouse-hover directly on the NPCs or in pfUI unit-frames.

-  <br/>- If a friendly unit is mouse-hovered, the spell will be cast on its target (if it's hostile).
-This way you can, for example, always auto-target the target of the tank.

   <br/>- You can in fact specify multiple spells in a single macro.
 If the first spell is not castable (p.e. out of range, on CD, etc.) the next one will be attempted to be cast and so on.